danteliujie/SerialPortTool/README.md

 "# SerialPortTool"

-Create this as need a codebase to support different extend feature set,
+Create this as need a codebase to support extended feature set.

 Thanks a lot for the following projects：
 - https://github.com/TheSacrament/SdComPortViewer